5 Ways to Improve Your Information Security Plan

 - How that same client appears when their security gaps are remediated, and they discover new ways for secure document sharing.

 Just like with any technology, security measures are only as effective as the policies and practices applied to using them.
 It only takes a temporary lapse of judgement, or a simple misunderstanding by a well-meaning employee to expose sensitive files, company intel, or your customers’ confidential data to opportunistic hackers.
+(Another common mistake is assuming VDRs and Dropbox are interchangeable.)

 Here are five practices you can build into your company’s information security strategy.
 When executed correctly, they’ll save your firm a great deal of stress, money, and safeguard your reputation.